Ne0n09/cloudflared-remotefalcon/README.md

 # cloudflared-remotefalcon

 Self hosted Remote Falcon with easy setup and configuration using Cloudflare Tunnels with a configuration script.

 [Remote Falcon](https://remotefalcon.com/) is an awesome project and I thought I would help give back by creating a simplified way to run Remote Falcon for those who would like to self host it beyond just these [ways](https://docs.remotefalcon.com/docs/developer-docs/running-it/methods)

 This guide assumes you already have a domain name and that you are running a fresh installation of Debian or Ubuntu.

-The RF configuration script will check if you have Docker installed and install it for you if not.
+The configuration script will check if you have Docker installed and install it for you if not.

 It will also guide you step by step to creating and saving the origin server certificates.

-I have modified the compose file to allow for everything to be run from Docker(Nginx and the Cloudflare Tunnel run as Docker containers), requiring only Docker be installed on the host.
+Everything will run as a 'compartmentalized' stack that is only accessible via the Cloudflare tunnel pointing to an NGINX container handles the proxying to the Remote Falcon containers.
+This also avoids port conflicts on your host system.

-There is no need to open up port 443 when going through the Cloudflare tunnel.
+The main benefit of this method is there is no need to directly expose port 443 when going through the Cloudflare tunnel.

-There is no need to manually edit the compose.yaml or the Nginx default.conf file.

 The .env file handles the configuration variables and the configure-rf.sh script walks you through setting these variables and applying them.

+There is no need to manually edit the compose.yaml or the NGINX default.conf file.

 We will start with the Cloudflare configuration below.

 ## Cloudflare Configuration

 This configuration will go over the Cloudflare DNS, certificate, and tunnel configuration.

+[!NOTE]
+The tunnel configuration requires a Cloudflare Zero Trust account, which is free, but will require you to enter a payment method(Credit card or PayPal).

 ### Add Domain Name to Cloudflare

 If not already added, you'll have to add your domain name to Cloudflare

 Go to the [Cloudflare Dashboard](https://dash.cloudflare.com/) and click Add a Domain.